FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    * - GSEDCONMAX
      - **r**
      - **0.2 - 0.55**
-     - Global maximum sediment concentration by volume in the breach dis- charge for an unspecified
+     - Global maximum sediment concentration by volume in the breach discharge for an unspecified

        failure location.